ade-akinyede/actionbar-styling-demo/README.md

-# actionbar-styling-demo
+# Toolbar/Actionbar Styling Demo
-Template for demonstrating how the Tooblar/ActionBar can be styled
+Template for demonstrating how the Tooblar/ActionBar can be styled.